RealmKnight/CNWC-BLET-GCA-PLD-App/announcements.md

 ## Overview

 This document outlines the implementation strategy for adding Announcements functionality to the application.
-The entire system will be developed progressively.
+The entire system will be developed progressively in phases with review pauses after each phase completion.
 Announcements will be managed by division, union, and application admins and displayed to members based on their respective divisions or union-wide.

 **Note on UI Development**: Utilize existing UI components and styling consistent with the current application theme and usage. **Always search the codebase for suitable existing components before creating new ones.**

+**Implementation Approach**: We will implement phases sequentially and pause after each phase for review before proceeding to the next phase.

 ### Key Features

 1. **Multiple levels of announcements**:

-   - Division level (managed by `division_admin` for their specific division(s))
+   - Division level (managed by `division_admin` for their specific division(s), union_admin and application_admin can access via the divisionSelector for divisions they are not a part of)
    - GCA/Union level (managed by `union_admin` or `application_admin`)

 2. **Admin management interfaces**: